 Are you unemployed or under-employed?
 Have you been laid off or received a notice of lay-off?
 If so, you might qualify for a grant that can really help you get trained, certified and placed in your new job.
 There is no cost to you.
 Let’s see if you qualify!

-With the number of computer networks doubling every five years, the job demand for IT workers continues to soar for this high paid career.
-If you qualify you can use the grant to get the certifications the employers we work with are seekingasking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more
+With the number of computer networks doubling every five years, the job demand for IT employees continues to shoot up for this high paid career.
+If you qualify you can use the WIOA grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

-I have over 20 years’ experience in higher education.
-I was also laid off from my position several years ago and struggled to get employed again because of ageism.
-Thankfully, I was able to get back into the workforce, but this time on the business side.
-Then I discovered the WIOA grant and understood what a godsend this could be for the unemployed or people with a limited income.
-Most schools do not relish working with it becase of all the bureaucratic paperwork.
+I have over 20+ experience in higher education.
+I was also laid off from my position several years ago and had difficulty getting employed again because of ageism.
+Finally, I got back to work, but this time on the business side.
+Then I learned about the WIOA grant and understood what an opportunity this could be for people who lost their jobs or people with a low income.
+Many others do not relish working with it becase of all the red tape.
 The regulations vary from one county to the next and are frequently changing.
 However, I have always been good at dealing with red tape.
 My experience working in career education gives me an in depth knowledge of the many career choices and what it takes to get hired.
-I now specialize in helping veterans, out of work (and low income) people who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
-Let’s see what you are eligible for!
+I now specialize in assisting veterans, out of work (and under-employed) people who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
+Let’s see what you qualify for!